Benjamin Adams (politician): Political career

-He was elected to the Massachusetts House of Representatives in 1809 until 1814, later winning election to the Massachusetts Senate in 1814 through 1815.
-In 1816, he was elected to the United States House of Representatives from Massachusetts in the 14th, 15th and 16th congresses, having been elected first to fill the vacancy caused by the death of Elijah Brigham in 1816 and serving in that body until 1821, were succeeded by Jonathan Russell.
-In 1822 he was then reelected to the Massachusetts State Senate, and served there through 1825.
+He was elected to the Massachusetts House of Representatives from 1809 to 1814, later winning election to the Massachusetts Senate in 1814 through 1815.
+In 1816, he was elected to the United States House of Representatives from Massachusetts in the 14th, 15th, and 16th congresses, having been elected first to fill the vacancy caused by the death of Elijah Brigham in 1816 and serving in that body until 1821, were succeeded by Jonathan Russell.
+In 1822 he was then reelected to the Massachusetts State Senate and served there through 1825.

-Death and afterwards
+Death and afterward

 He died in Uxbridge, Worcester County, Massachusetts, on March 28, 1837.
 The Benjamin Adams House is on the National Register of Historic Places in Uxbridge.
-The house is located at 85 North Main Street, near the "Uxbridge Common Historic District".
+The house is located at 85 North Main Street, near the "Uxbridge Common Historic District."
 Benjamin Adams is buried in the Prospect Hill Cemetery, next to the historic Capron Mill in downtown Uxbridge.
 Another elected Congressman is buried there, Phineas Bruce, as well as a Medal of Honor recipient from this town, Corporal Edward Sullivan.
 Benjamin Adams would have seen the early history and successes of the adjacent Capron Mill, and the beginnings of American industrialization which occurred there.
 On July 21, 2007, the historic Capron Mill, later known as the Bernat Mill, was burned in a spectacular ten-alarm fire.
 A housing development and street there is named in his honor today.